saturnlighting/literature-review/README.md

 **What type of road lighting is the most suitable for active travel to increase and be safer?**

+What do we know so far on the topic?
+What are the research gaps?
+What happens to people who do not walk/cycle when it is dark?
+Do they change their routes?
+Do they change their mode of transport?

 ## Research gaps